General Argyres-Douglas Theory: Irregular singularity of Hitchin's equation

 d.
-We still have $r_1=\ldots=r_s=n$, but the leading order singularity is specified by a Young Tableaux $Y_n$ which represents the block structure of the leading order matrix.
-Then we need a collection of Young Tableaux such that $Y_n\subseteq Y_{n-1}\ldots\subseteq Y_1$, where $Y_{j-1}$ is derived by further partitioning each column of the $Y_{j}$.
-Notice that, the scenario $a$ is the special case in which all the Young Tableaux have the form $[1,1,1,\ldots,1]$.
-More generally, if there are integer points on the boundary of $b$ and $c$, one can take a combination of the boundary dots and decompose this block into several smaller one, the irregular singularity is completely fixed by the leading order though.
+The leading order have only one block and $r_1=n$ is an integer.
+The matrix $B_1$ is specified by a Young Tableaux $Y_n$ which represents the degeneracy of eigenvalues of $B_1$.
+Then we need a collection of Young Tableaux such that $Y_n\subseteq Y_{n-1}\ldots\subseteq Y_1$, where $Y_{j-1}$ is derived by further partitioning each column of $Y_{j}$.

-Notice that the four classes have one thing in common: the leading order matrix has the same order of pole, those irregular singularities are the one needed for defining the AD theories.
+Notice that the four classes have one thing in common: the leading order matrix has essentially only one block, and those irregular singularities are the one needed for defining the AD theories.
 Moreover, the leading order matrix of case $a$, $b$, $c$ all have distinct eigenvalues.
-The case $a,c$ can be represented by a Newton polygon as shown in the left of figure. \ref{irr2} with appropriate dots on the boundary for $a$, and case $b$ is represented on the right of figure.\ref{irr2}.
+The case $a,b$ can be represented by a Newton polygon as shown in the left of figure. \ref{irr2} with appropriate dots on the boundary for $a$, and case $c$ is represented on the right of figure.\ref{irr2}.

-The local dimension of the irregular singularity can also be found by counting the deformation parameters which keep the above form of the irregular singularly, i.e. the eigenvalues are not changed.
-For example, if the singularity is defined using a sequence of Young Tableaux, one just count the dimension of the corresponding adjoint orbit where the number has been given in \cite{Gukov:2006jk}.
+The local dimension of the irregular singularity can also be found by counting the deformation parameters which keep the above form of the irregular singularly, i.e. the eigenvalue degeneracies are not changed.
+For example, if the singularity is defined using a sequence of Young Tableaux (case d), then one just count the dimension of the corresponding adjoint orbit where the number has been given in \cite{Gukov:2006jk}.
 The Coulomb branch dimension is equal to half of the moduli space.
-One can also count the dimension of local moduli space by studying the stokes matrices which will appear elsewhere \cite{Xie:2012mm}, such stokes matrices are important in finding the corresponding cluster coordinates for the field theory \cite{Xie:2012mm}.
+One can also count the dimension of local moduli space by studying the Stokes matrices which will appear elsewhere \cite{Xie:2012jd}, and such Stokes matrices are important in finding the corresponding cluster coordinates for the field theory \cite{Xie:2012jd}.
 The number of mass parameters are read from the form of the matrices of the first order pole.
 The number of coupling constant is found from the number of parameters of the irregular singularity in the diagonal form.